 Get your 15% off discount code for full-fare tickets by subscribing to Zuni WhatsApp(+852 6023 8688) in season 23/24

-New middle-aged audiences over 60, disabled people and their caretaker: $120
+New middle-aged audiences over 60, people with disabilities: $120

 Elderlies over 80: $10